Join us in the motor city, Detroit, for our 8th Americas Conference. Detroit, September 12-14, 2015. conference.istvs.org

 "Ground Vehicle Mobility, Agile Dynamics, and Energy Efficiency in Severe, Unsafe, and Non-Secure Environments of Roads and Unprepared Terrain"

 September 9–11, 2019

 Our international conferences form an amazing legacy since our first meeting in 1962 in Turin, Italy — ISTVS today is a connected group of collaborative professionals from industry, universities, and research institutions who have been meeting over five decades to share research findings.

-The 8th Americas Regional Conference of the ISTVS will provide you a place where you can exchange ideas and receive technical information on current and future research and technology developments in terramechanics and terrain/road-vehicle system dynamics, control, and design.
+The 15th ISTVS Europe-Africa Regional Conference will provide you a place where you can exchange ideas and receive technical information on current and future research and technology developments in terramechanics and terrain/road-vehicle system dynamics, control, and design.
 Commercial and personal transportation vehicle applications include: